SacuL/rust/windows_install.md

 ![windows_install_proxy_1](images/windows_install_proxy_1.png)

 Now you can proceed as a regular installation.
-You might also want to configure [Cargo](cargo_proxy) to work with you proxy.
+You might also want to configure [Cargo](cargo_proxy) to work with your proxy.